 - The Bahamas

-- Puerto Rico, an unincorporated territory (not state) of the United States
+- Puerto Rico, unincorporated territory of the United States

-- And hopefully many more but — honestly — I’m tired.
+And hopefully many more.
 More importantly, I feel like I see my own country with new eyes every day, which has been one of the greatest rewards of my travels.